PTUA logo

 But aside from the localised effects of particular roads, the shift away from public transport can also be seen in Melbourne-wide figures.
 The graph below, from the 2007 Victorian Budget papers, shows public transport's share of motorised trips in Melbourne since CityLink opened in 2000.
 The graph shows mode share declining in each of the next four years - a decline that was only arrested when an increase in petrol prices and CBD employment from 2005 caused train patronage to increase significantly.
 Even then, mode share in 2006 remained below the level in 1999.

-The 2008 Budget papers show the recent upward trend has not continued: in 2006-07 mode share dropped again from 8.8 to 8.6 percent of motorised trips.
-Notably, the 2008 graph seems to have tried to obscure this fact by expanding the vertical axis and doing away with the gridlines:
+Interestingly, the 2008 Budget papers indicated that despite further strong patronage growth on trains, mode share had slipped again, from 8.8 to 8.6 percent of motorised trips.
+The 2008 graph seems to have tried to obscure this fact by an otherwise fairly pointless dilation of the vertical axis.

-The failure to increase mode share stems from government policy that continues to favour car travel and to marginalise public transport for anything other than peak hour CBD travel.
-In other words, there is no 'network effect' between cars and public transport: just a 'zero-sum game', where more travel of one sort means less of the other.
-Freeway-building doesn't assist public transport (not even buses, as another page explains), and good public transport is designed to reduce traffic, not just be a sideshow to continued growth in car use.
+Quite plainly, there is no ‘network effect’ between cars and public transport: just a ‘zero-sum game’, where more travel of one sort means less of the other, all other things being equal.
+(Of course population growth means all things are not equal, but if we really planned public transport with 20% mode share in mind, there would be ample room to accommodate additional travellers on an expanding system: car use need not have to grow at all.)
+Freeway-building doesn’t assist public transport (not even buses, as another page explains), and good public transport is designed to reduce traffic, not just be a sideshow to continued growth in car use.

-To see why road lobby talk of 'complementary' modes really is about spin rather than substance, one only has to consider what happens in practice when a proposal involves a clear trade-off between public transport users and motorists.
-Take for example the RACV's contradictory stance on bus lanes in Springvale Road (which are estimated to save bus passengers up to 15 minutes in travel time, but will mean one less car lane each way).
-On the one hand, the RACV is quite happy to suggest the idea when it suits, to argue the 'complementary' benefits of reduced congestion due to Eastlink:
+To see why road lobby talk of ‘complementary’ modes really is about spin rather than substance, one only has to consider what happens in practice when a proposal involves a clear trade-off between public transport users and motorists.
+Take for example the RACV’s contradictory stance on bus lanes in Springvale Road with the opening of EastLink in 2008 (which were estimated to save bus passengers up to 15 minutes in travel time, but would mean one less car lane each way).
+On the one hand, the RACV has been quite happy to suggest the idea when it suits, to argue the ‘complementary’ benefits of reduced congestion due to Eastlink:

 Once EastLink opens we've got that significant increase in the network's capacity.
 When vehicles move off the arterial roads on to EastLink it enables us to run much better public transport on arterial roads.
 It allows us to put bus priority, for instance, at traffic lights and allow us to put more bus lanes in.